frombeirutwithlove/ProtestTips/WhatToDo.md

 Do not rub your face.
 If you are wearing contact lenses, remove them immediately.
 - If attacked by riot police DO NOT RUN, try to cover yourself and move away calmly (if with a group try to form a circle and back away together).
-- Wear normal shoes to protect your feet in case people started throwing bottles/rocks- do not wear sandals.
 - If you are using a gas mask, make sure to change the filters every day.
+- If you forget to turn off your location settings, take meandering routes to confuse your phone’s location in case police are looking at phone location data.

 ### When you’re home
 - Get out of all your clothes and wash them separately in cold water.